 A Legal Resource For Military Veterans Across the Country

-Whether you are currently looking to file a claim for VA benefits or have already been denied, you can count on Bradley Berkland Hagen & Herbst, LLC for support.
+Whether you are currently looking to file a claim for VA benefits or have already been denied, you can count on Bradley Law, LLC for support.
 The Twin Cities law firm is known for its veteran-based legal services throughout the country.
-Feel free to reach out to Bradley Berkland Hagen & Herbst, LLC to learn how a VA disability lawyer can help you obtain the benefits to which you are entitled.
+Feel free to reach out to Bradley Law, LLC to learn how we may help you obtain the benefits to which you are entitled.

 Our office provides professional legal services to Veterans when they have been denied disability compensation benefits by the US Department of Veterans Affairs.
 Our fee is contingent on a successful appeal of those denials.
 This will be discussed in more detail in our retainer fee agreement once we agree to undertake your representation.
 Veteran benefit appeal services are also offered at no cost by county veteran service officers under Minnesota Statutes Sections 197.603 and 197.604.